straumlixyz/blog/_posts/2023-12-01-introducing-hashmarks.md

   - research
 layout: post
 permalink: introducing-hashmarks
+description: How can we assess dangerous capabilities without disclosing sensitive information?
+Traditional benchmarks are like exams for AI, complete with reference solutions.
+However, a benchmark on bioterrorism would amount to a public FAQ on a sensitive topic.
 ---

 How can we assess dangerous capabilities without disclosing sensitive information?
 Traditional benchmarks are like exams for AI, complete with reference solutions.
 However, a benchmark on bioterrorism would amount to a public FAQ on a sensitive topic.